Syllabus for Master's Programme in Information Systems

 In terms of understanding and knowledge, upon completing the programme students will have acquired

-- in-depth knowledge of current research and development, and
+- greater depth of insight into current research and development work, and

-- in-depth knowledge of methods within the field of information systems.
+- greater depth in their knowledge of methods in information systems.

 In terms of skills and proficiencies, upon completing the programme students will have acquired and will be able to demonstrate